RWS/studio-api-docs/apiconcepts/filetypesupport/creating_a_native_file_tweaker.md

     }
 }
 ```
-***

-[AbstractFilePreTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePreTweaker.yml) has a [WillFileBeTweaked](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePreTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePreTweaker_WillFileBeTweaked_System_String_) method that may be overridden.
+### The WillFileBeTweaked Method

+Override the [WillFileBeTweaked](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePreTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePreTweaker_WillFileBeTweaked_System_String_) method to optimize performance.
+Return `false` when the file doesn't need tweaking, preventing unnecessary file operations.

 # [C#](#tab/tabid-4)
 ```cs
 protected override bool WillFileBeTweaked(string originalFilePath)
 ```
-***

-There may be some circumstances where the original native file does not need to be tweaked and in these circumstances the [WillFileBeTweaked](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePreTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePreTweaker_WillFileBeTweaked_System_String_) method should return **false** to prevent the original native file from being tweaked.
-Here the original native file only needs to be tweaked if the original native file has a byte order.

-Add the following code to the [WillFileBeTweaked](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePreTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePreTweaker_WillFileBeTweaked_System_String_) method.
+In this example, the file only needs tweaking if it has a byte order mark.
+Add this code to the method:

 # [C#](#tab/tabid-5)
 ```cs
 // if original file has a byte order mark then the original file needs to be tweaked return HasByteOrderMark(originalFilePath);
 ```
-***

-Add the following method that determines whether a given file has a byte order mark to the **SimpleFilePreTweaker** class.
+Add the helper method that checks for a byte order mark to the `SimpleFilePreTweaker` class:

 # [C#](#tab/tabid-6)
 ```cs